Chymyst/chymyst-core/doc/chymyst01.md

 It could happen that we are injecting `incr()` and `decr()` molecules too quickly for reactions to start.
 This will result in many instances of `incr()` or `decr()` molecules being present in the soup, waiting to be consumed.
 Is this a problem?

 Logically, we assume that only one instance of the `counter` molecule is present in the soup.
 When the chemical machine starts a reaction, all input molecules are consumed first, and then the reaction body is evaluated.
-For this reason, the single `counter` molecule can react with either an `incr` or a `decr` molecule, starting only one reaction at a time.
+For this reason, the single `counter` molecule can start only one reaction at a time, together with either an `incr` or a `decr` molecule.
-Thus, we will not have any race conditions with the counter - there is no possibility of updating the counter value simultaneously from different reactions.
+Thus, we will not have any race conditions with the counter: There is no possibility of updating the counter value simultaneously from different reactions.

 ## Tracing the output